hzz0024/hzz0024.github.io/_posts/2020/2020-02-27-plotPCAngsd.markdown

 ### Important notes:

-1. a start run with --x_min 0 --x_max 0 --y_min 0 --y_max settings allows the plot without labels - good for visualizing overall patterns

-2. may need to change the eigen$value and eigen$vactor at line 44 and 54.
+1. the default setting is no labeling - good to visualize overall pattern
+2. at line 68, the function of “breaks” allows you to order the group names in the legend
+3. line 44 and 54 allow you to output eigenvalue and eigenvector scores.
+If you need these values just uncomment these lines (and change the output names)

-3. the annotation file is a tab-delimited text file.
-IID is individual ID, and CLUSTER is population ID.
-A example file looks like,
+4. the annotation file is a tab-delimited text file (see below).

 | FID  | IID | CLUSTER |
 | -----| ----| --------|